ibm-cloud-docs/EventStreams/eventstreams104.md

 Complete the following steps:

 1. Delete the JAAS file.
 Note that the JVM property java.security.auth.login.config=<PATH TO JAAS> is also no longer required.
-2. If you're migrating from 0.9.X, delete the {{site.data.keyword.messagehub}} login jar module.
 2. Add the following to the client's properties:
     ```
 	sasl.mechanism=PLAIN